sindresorhus/eslint-plugin-unicorn/docs/rules/no-useless-fallback-in-spread.md

-# Forbid add empty object fallback as spread argument
+# Forbid useless fallback when spreading in object literals

-All [falsy values](https://developer.mozilla.org/en-US/docs/Glossary/Falsy) can spread directly in object, and won't add any unexpected properties, it's unnecessary to add empty object as fallback.
+Spreading [falsy values](https://developer.mozilla.org/en-US/docs/Glossary/Falsy) in object literals won't add any unexpected properties, it's unnecessary to add empty object as fallback.

 This rule is fixable.